 Prayers for Loss of a Loved One

-Broadly speaking, we’ve organized these prayers into four categories.
+Broadly speaking, we’ve organized these prayers and condolences into four categories.
 Tap the link to jump to that section:

 - For others who are grieving:

 - When you are the one who is grieving:

 Scriptures quoted are from the English Standard Version (ESV) unless otherwise indicated.